Preparing Your Hot Tub for Winter

 1) Heating a Hot Tub During Cold Days

 During cold weather, your hot tub heating system works harder than usual.
 Since the starting water and air temperatures are lower, it takes longer to reach your target warmth.
 Keep the cover on while heating to reduce heat loss.
-Insulated walls and base (see our insulation guide) can significantly shorten heating time and maintain stable temperatures.
+Insulated walls and base can significantly shorten heating time and maintain stable temperatures.

 2) Maintain the Exterior Look